 Voted faculty of the year by the MBA class of 2009

-Board of Directors for the New England Cleantech Open - Boston, MA
+Board of Advisors for the New England Cleantech Open - Boston, MA